On Spherically Symmetric Motions of the Atmosphere Surrounding a Planet Governed by the Compressible Euler Equations: Tame estimate of solutions of linear wave equations

 Then (IBP) admits a unique solution $h(t,x)$ thanks to the energy estimate, and $h(t,x)=0$ for $0\leq t\leq \tau_1$ because of the uniqueness.
 Moreover, since the compatibility conditions are satisfied, the unique solution turns out to be smooth.
-A proof can be found e.g. in \cite{Ikawa}, Chapter 2.
+A proof can be found e.g. in \cite[Chapter 2]{Ikawa}, at least for the case in which the coefficients of $\mathcal{A}$ do not depend on $t$.
 To satisfy ourselves, we shall give a brief sketch of a proof of the existence of smooth solutions in Appendix C. We are going to get estimates of the higher derivatives of $h$ by them of $g$ and the coefficients $b_2,b_1,b_0$.\\